-On the 27th November 2014 the Department for Education published guidance on promoting British values in schools to ensure young people leave school prepared for life in modern Britain.
+In 2014 the Department for Education published guidance on promoting British values in schools to ensure young people leave school prepared for life in modern Britain.

 The guidance aims to help schools understand their responsibilities in this area.
 All schools have a duty to ‘actively promote’ the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 These values were first set out by the government in the ‘Prevent’ strategy in 2011.

 All schools must have a clear strategy for embedding these values and show how their work with pupils has been effective in doing so.
 At Great Sampford Primary School we actively promote British values through our spiritual, moral, soclal and cultural (SMSC) curriculum which is taught through PSHE and R.E. lessons, whole school assemblies and class and school based displays as well as being embedded in our behavior policy.

 The changes have been designed to “tighten up the standards on pupil welfare to improve safeguarding, and the standards on spiritual, moral, social and cultural development of pupils to strengthen the barriers to extremism”.
 They also aim to ensure children become valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background and that young people understand the importance of respect and leave school fully prepared for life in modern Britain.

 Ofsted now takes the work of schools in this area into account during inspections.